-The Regional Studies Programme Scholarship (RSPS) is offered by the Ministry of Education to encourage academically able and linguistically talented students to pursue H2 History, covering the developments in South East Asia under the Regional Studies Programme.
-The RSP aims to nurture a group of students comfortably conversant in Malay Language or Bahasa Indonesia and with an understanding of culture and contemporary development in the nearby region.
-RSPS is available at the following centres at the Pre-University level:
+The Regional Studies Programme Scholarship (RSPS) is offered by the Ministry of Education to encourage academically able and linguistically talented students to pursue History at H2 level, covering the developments in South East Asia under the Regional Studies Programme (RSP).
+The RSP aims to nurture a group of students comfortably conversant in Malay Language or Bahasa Indonesia and with an understanding of culture and contemporary development in the region.
+The RSPS is available at the following centres at the Pre-University level:

 - Be Singapore Citizens;

 - Have done consistently well in school and have obtained outstanding overall results in their GCE O-Level Examinations or equivalent based on their IP school’s internal assessment;